EMaude/ElephantBot/README.md

 This querries a simple google custom search engine through the google API.

-The google search returns 10 results per querrey, and has a limit of 100 queries per day for free use.
+The google search returns 10 results per query, and has a limit of 100 queries per day for free use.

 A multi teird caching aproach is in development to reduce the number of queries.
 As well as to provide some level of backup if the querrey limit is reached.